Jack Andrew made his NBL debut with the Perth Wildcats at 21 years of age. He went scoreless in his first NBL game.

 |---|

-In 2022, Jack Andrew played in New Zealand for the Otago Nuggets and averaged 3.9 points, 4 rebounds, and 0.6 assists across 21 games.
+In 2022, Andrew re-joined the Otago Nuggets for the Sal’s NBL season and averaged 3.9 points, 4.0 rebounds, 0.6 assists and 0.8 blocks across 21 games as Otago won the NZNBL championship.

-Andrew returned to play with New Zealands Otago Nuggets for the 2023 NZNBL season.
+Andrew returned to play with New Zealands Otago Nuggets for the 2023 NZNBL season, and in 14 games he averaged 5.6 points and 3.4 rebounds while shooting 60.4 percent from the field.

-In 2026, Andrew signed with the Canterbury Rams in the NZNBL.
+In 2026, Andrew signed with the Canterbury Rams in the NZNBL, with the move announced on 5 February 2026 after his 2025 season with Taranaki.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.